michaeldmcqueen/resources.gmt.com-website/_woh_resources/6-post-camp-resources/post-camp-devotion.md

 · Being kind is more important than being popular.
 Being kind is more important than being wealthy.
 Being kind is more important than being right.
 Discuss.

-&nbsp;

 **PRAY**:

 SAY: Let’s close in prayer

-&nbsp;

 God, fill us with kindness.
 Help us to see other people as your children, worthy of compassion.
 Even people who aren’t nice…who say mean things…who are not good people.
 Lord, you want us to choose kindness toward them?
 Help us, God.
 We need your peace.
 Help us to be faithful to the plan you have for our lives.
-Amen.

-&nbsp;

-**<br>**
+Amen.**<br>**

 **DEVO 3**